KarimChukfeh/tic-tac-react/public/Docs.md

 The profile system is therefore a permanent-record sink, not the source of truth for tournament state.

-The clone remains the source of truth.
+The instance remains the source of truth.

 ## 18. Concrete Game Implementations